lizardfs/documentation/source/adminguide/advanced_configuration.rst

 Please check if you have the :ref:`sudo` package installed and that the 'mfs' user has been added with the right permissions to the /etc/sudoers file.

+For more advanced concepts, like 2 active uRaft servers and a quorum node, please check the :ref:`uraft_cookbook` .